alantangsinglun/Income-Forecast/README.md

     1. Copy the template to another file.
     2. Set start and end date in the "Main" worksheet.
 The start date should be the forecast begining date of the old last worksheet.
     3. Data migration
         - To make it clear.
-Just copy everything of the old last forecast worksheet to the new forecast very first worksheet.
+Just copy everything of the old last forecast worksheet to the new forecast first worksheet.
         * Detailed Steps:
-          - This step is data migration. copy all the "Assets" values from the old to the new on the very first worksheet.
+          - This step is data migration. copy all the "Assets" values from the old to the new first worksheet.
-          - Then copy all the expenses "Item and Values" from the old forecast to the new for every worksheet.
-(I Know this is very cumblesome).
+          - Then copy all the expenses "Item and Values" from the old forecast to the new for the first worksheet.
-          - Then copy the debts value from the old forecast to the new forecast on the very first worksheet.
+          - Then copy the debts value from the old forecast to the new forecast on the first worksheet.
-          - Then copy all the "Revenues" and "Expenses" of the old last forecast to the new forecasts very first page.
+          - Then copy all the "Revenues" and "Expenses" of the old last forecast to the new forecasts's first page.
-    4. Another approach is to copy the old forecast to a new forecast and rename it, and set all the values to 0 "Zeros".
+    4. Another approach is to copy the old income forecast file to a new forecast file and rename it, and set all the values to 0 "Zeros".